-On enrolment, you should have received an induction kit with important information about the Faculty of Veterinary and Agricultural Sciences, degree requirements, resources available, and what's expected of you as a research higher degree student.
-Please refer to the induction kit, the Graduate Research Hub website, and this Graduate Research Student guide throughout your candidature.
-You should always feel free to approach your supervisors or the Research Training Coordinator if you have any questions.
+After enrolment in the Faculty, you will receive an induction email with important information about the Faculty of Veterinary and Agricultural Sciences, degree requirements, resources available, and what's expected of you as a research higher degree student.
+Please refer to the induction email and the attachments to it, the Graduate Research Hub website, and this Graduate Research Student guide throughout your candidature.
+You should always feel free to approach your supervisors or the Research Office if you have any questions.

 Transition and Orientation

 Each year, the faculty hosts an orientation seminar for new students.
 It is important that you attend this seminar, even if it is scheduled a few months after you commence your candidature.
 Besides giving you an opportunity to meet other graduate students from all campuses, the seminar will provide you with information on other research undertaken within the faculty, the roles of some key staff members, student groups and library services.